grafana/xk6-replit/README.md

 > Your exported default function will need to be `async` for `replit` to work.

 > [!TIP]
-> You can add as many `replit.with` calls as you want in your script, and you can pass different contexts to each one.
+> You can add as many `replit.run` calls as you want in your script, and you can pass different contexts to each one.

 To run the script, use either `./replit my_script.js` (in case you downloaded the REPLIT binary) or `./k6 run my_script.js` (if you built `k6` locally using xk6).
 You will then be able to do the following: